apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 CAS is now able to store and manage its SAML2 service provider metadata via [Amazon S3 buckets](../integration/Delegate-Authentication-SAML-Metadata.html).
 This feature is relevant only when [SAML2 delegated authentication](../integration/Delegate-Authentication-SAML.html) is turned on.

+### Apache Groovy & Scripting

+Apache Groovy support, that backs all scripting functionality in CAS, is now extracted and moved into its [own dedicated module](../integration/Apache-Groovy-Scripting.html).
+This means that any sort of feature or functionality that intends to evaluate and execute a *script* of some sort, such as triggering multifactor authentication or releasing attributes, etc would need to include the relevant module in the build.

+<div class="alert alert-warning">:warning: <strong>Pay Attention!</strong><p>
+If you are using Apache Groovy or scripting functionality in your build, this is a breaking change.
+Make sure to review the CAS documentation and adjust the dependencies in your CAS build to restore functionality.
+</p></div>

+This extraction is done to reduce the final size of the vanilla CAS web application by about `9MB`.
+In addition to a leaner binary artifact, this will also remove unnecessary optional libraries out of the CAS build, leading to fewer false CVEs, faster startup times and quicker builds particularly when it comes to [Graal VM native images](../installation/GraalVM-NativeImage-Installation.html).

 ## Other Stuff